rhiever/TwitterFollowBot/README.md

     auto_unfollow_nonfollowers()

 You will need to manually edit the code if you want to add special users that you will keep following even if they don't follow you back.

-##Disclaimer

-I hold no liability for what you do with this script or what happens to you by using this script.
-Abusing this script *can* get you banned from Twitter, so make sure to read up on proper usage of the Twitter API.